 - Hashtags that have over 1 million corresponding posts won’t benefit you as much as a hashtag with 50k-500k

-- Utilizing the exact same hashtags for every post can actually hurt you if they aren’t related to that image.
+- Utilizing the same hashtags for every post can hurt you if they aren’t related to that image.

 - Use 1-2 hashtags per post

-- Posts have a short life span, so trending hashtags are really important to use if possible
+- Posts have a short life span, so trending social media hashtags are vital.

 Wondering how to increase #Instagramengagement with hacks that actually work?
 Here are 11 tips that will help you get more likes, comments, and views on @Instagram that your brand may be missing. https://t.co/yHh1XBQDOK pic.twitter.com/PfHSgqZMs1